-Many parents truly fear Daylight Savings changes, but let me shine some hopeful light on this boogeyman.
-You’ll set the clocks to Spring Forward an hour on Sunday, March 12th at 2am (AKA before you go to bed Saturday March 11).
-This might effect your baby or child’s sleep and your whole week or month, so here are some tips to help ease the transition.
+Many parents truly fear Daylight Savings time changes, but let me shine some hopeful light on this boogeyman.
+You’ll set the clocks to Spring Forward one hour super early morning Sunday, March 12th at 2am (or more likely, before you go to bed Saturday).
+This might effect your baby or child’s sleep and your whole week or month, (or it might help your sleep challenges!) so here are some tips to help ease the transition.

-1) Scrap “Regular Bedtime.”
-If your children are already going to bed later than you think is wise, this time change doesn’t have to bother you..
-What was your “everyone tells me it is too late” 9pm is now officially called 10pm- yikes!
-Daylight But, Daylight Savings Spring Forward is a great time to let yourself off the hook for forcing a certain bedtime and re-evaluate the idea of getting closer to circadian rhythms (more on that below).
-You can attempt to get your kiddos to bed a half hour earlier the night before or 15min at a time for two nights before to split the difference and make the time change and earlier bed time not as drastic feeling.
-Sometimes this won’t work and they just talk to themselves and go to bed at the usual time.
+1) Scrap your old bedtime if it isn’t working.
+If your children are already going to bed later than you think is wise, this may be a challenging time.
+What once was your “everyone tells me it is too late” 9pm is now officially called “10pm”- yikes!
+But, Daylight Savings Spring Forward is a great time to let yourself off the hook for forcing a certain bedtime and re-evaluate the idea of getting closer to circadian rhythms (more on that below).
+Don’t worry about a number- think about light and dark and your individual child.
+You can attempt do all kinds of calculations to split the difference before or after the time change to make it a less drastic feeling, but it likely isn’t worth it.
+The key is to get a them more afternoon outdoor time or if it is completely inclement, more indoor play time near a window.
+Sometimes this won’t work the way you planned and they go to bed at the usual time.
 It’s ok.
-The lucky thing here is that your child’s bedtime is already well after dark which means that your kids can easily get on track again if you follow some circadian rhythm light/dark brain planning below.
+The lucky thing here is that if your child’s bedtime is already way too far after dark, your kids can easily get on track again if you follow some circadian rhythm light/dark brain planning below.

-If your children go to bed at an earlier hour- say 6:30-7- that worked well for the winter hours when it got dark early but this time change will feel like a challenge at night.
+Now, If your children go to bed at an earlier hour- say, 7pm- that worked well for the winter hours when it got dark early but this time change will feel like a big challenge at night.
 Children’s bodies will resist any bedtime that is during daylight hours or immediately after the sun does down, it’s true.
 Their brains need some exposure to darkness first in order to make natural melatonin!
-I I tend to disagree with the “one size fits all 7pm” or “earlier is better” bedtimes.
+I I tend to disagree in general with the “one size fits all 7pm” or “earlier is better” bedtimes.
 We actually don’t want bedtimes super early this coming spring because it messes with the internal circadian rhythms of the brain, can cause night waking, restless sleep and early morning waking.
-It’s now going to feel like 6pm at 7pm and it is pretty useless to force that little brain to get down while it is still light outside.
+It’s now going to feel like 6pm to your child’s brain at 7pm and it is pretty useless to force that little brain to get down while it is still so very light outside.
+Let’s not have an hour-long bedtime battle!
 I also suggest not even worrying about “missing the window” and having your child be overtired.
-That is stress we don’t need.
+That is stress we don’t need and it isn’t helpful.
+Just keep trying.
 If you follow the next suggestions, it will all feel back to normal in a few days.

 2) Find the Sun.
-Our bodies don’t care what the clock says, they just know what their regular cortisol and melatonin schedule has been lately.
+Our bodies don’t care what the clock says, So this silly hour change does not have as much sleep-ruining power as you may think.
+Bodies just know what their regular cortisol and melatonin schedule has been lately.
 The brain is going to get a bit freaked out by us asking it to go to sleep and wake up at a totally different planetary time.
 We were meant to get about an hour more sleep in the dark months than we are in the lighter months- we hibernate a bit!
 If you feel like your child might not get as much sleep with the change, relax- it will even out as long as they are getting opportunities for sleep and they are getting out into the sunlight (even cloudy) morning and night and into the dusk as the sun goes down.
 If you make sure your child gets more vitamin D as the weather gets better, the combo of that vitamin and more activity should make your child sleepy enough to get to bed as soon as the sun goes down.
 Daytime sun helps your body regulate the hormones cortisol and melatonin and that will help you all sleep better at night!
 Your child’s daylight savings bedtime can be whatever works for your family, as long as it is after dark.

 So, if you change your child’s bedtime to prep for the change, many sleep gurus will tell you to eventually get it back after a week or so.
-Instead, I say leave it until Fall, stick with whether it is light or dark outside and whether your child’s brain has had some exposure to darkness before bed.
+Instead, I say leave it until Fall, or change it gradually to align with sundown times- about ten minutes per week.
+Stick with whether it is light or dark outside and whether your child’s brain has had some exposure to darkness before bed.
 Again, be outside during dusk and after dusk so your child has some experience to darkness before bed.
 Try to keep the outing calm.
-If you can’t go outside, be near a big window free of curtains.
+If you can’t go outside, be near a big window free of curtains with lights very low inside.
 Once the sun has been down and some darkness has been experienced, it’s time to sleep.

 Imagine your child getting at least 15min of sundown dark exposure and then a half an hour bedtime routine and then hitting the hay- and compare that to these sundown times.
 Type in your city, the time change is already factored in.

 P.S.
-If you follow all of these and still have challenges, don’t hesitate to email me!: moorea @ savvyparentingsupport.com Phone coaching packages: http://www.savvyparentingsupport.com/programs/sleep-savvy/sleep-savvy-coaching/
+If you follow all of these and still have challenges, don’t hesitate to email me!: moorea @ savvyparentingsupport.com or find and DM me on Instagram @TheSleepWitch